polyquantique/haarpy/README.md

 -I_d & 0_d \end{array}\right)
 $$

 is the symplectic form.
-[Weingarten functions](https://doi.org/10.1007/s00220-006-1554-3) of this group take as input ???? and can be calculated using `weingarten_symplectic`.
+[Weingarten functions](https://doi.org/10.1007/s00220-006-1554-3) of this group take as input an element of the symmetric group as well as the dimension of the symplectic group and can be calculated using `weingarten_symplectic`.
 Functionality to calculate averages will be added in the near term.

 ### Circular Orthogonal ensemble